risi-kondor/Snob2/python/doc/source/intro.rst

 Snob2 is written by Risi Kondor at the University of Chicago and is released under the `Mozilla public license v.2.0 <https://www.mozilla.org/en-US/MPL/2.0/>`_.

-This document provides documentation for Snob2's Python interface.
-Not all features in the C++ library are available through this interface.
+Not all the features of Snob2  are accessible via the PyTorch interface.
 The documentation of the C++ API can be found in pdf format in the package's ``doc`` directory.